skellis46/finger-pointing-moon/project overview.md

 In this project, I propose that complex and radically analogue human experiences like experimental choreographic and movement practices have ontologies that are underpinned by two key characteristics: a) they defy the capacity to be accurately and wholly articulated and shared; and b) they exceed "algorithmic description".[^odell1] _Finger Pointing Moon_ is positioned squarely at the intersection of the datafication of human experience and the limitations of embodied practice-research.
 It is a project designed around creative practices that resist datafication, understanding and articulation, and the overarching purpose of the design is to create the conditions in which to develop an original set of practice-research epistemic principles.

 To generate a flexible set of epistemic principles able to be used across disciplines and practices is a bold aim.
 It is also an aim that is founded on two seemingly paradoxical values that underpin the nature of leadership: authority and humility.
 In other words, _who_ has the authority to know, and _how_ might humility act to attenuate such authority?
 In _Finger Pointing Moon_ I will scrutinise the nature of authority in leadership by working with the radically analogue nature of the human body to examine _who_ gets to know, and _how_ they get to know.
 The project will be built on first-person research methods to understand two broad areas: creative practice-research, and leadership.

-## research design

-aim: to develop an original set of practice-research epistemic principles

-context: the limitations of embodied practice-research, and the datafication of experience

-rationale: we can't understand practice-research epistemics unless we understand contemporary context for constructing knowledges (**work on this**))

-problem:

-**areas (or objects) of research:**

-1. practice-research
-    + practice-research fieldwork (three practices)
-    + literature and field review
-2. leadership
-    + case-studies/ethnographic interviews - exploring leadership and uncertainty (in range of practices)

 ### Creative practice-research